-Butler implements a client cache so a scientist's notebook or script repeatedly accessing the same image is read efficiently.
-For cloud connections, we consider a general cache for images, but this would only work if many scientists use the same image.
-We do not know the image access patterns that will occur in operations, so we are unsure if this will work.
-Perhaps the client cache is adequate.
+Butler implements a client cache so a scientists notebook or script repeatedly accessing the same image will be well handled.
+But for the cloud connections we consider a general cache for images, this would only work if many scientists use the same image.
+We do not know the image access patterns that will occur in operations and hence are not sure if this will work or perhaps the client cache is adequate.
 We are considering permanently caching the deep coadds in the cloud since they will be accessed most frequently.
-Individual processed visit images may never be amenable to caching.
+Individual processed visit images may well never be amenable to caching.